 1. The group management client of the authorized VAL user/UE/administrator requests group create operation to the group management server.
 The identities of the users or UEs being combined and the information of the VAL services that are enabled on the group shall be included in this message.

 2. During the group creation, the group management server creates and stores the information of the group.
 The group management server performs the check on the policies e.g. maximum limit of the total number of VAL group members for the VAL group(s).
+The external group identifier, identifying the member UEs of the VAL group at the 3GPP core network, is stored in the newly created VAL group’s configuration information.

 NOTE: The exact policies are out of scope of the present document.